 I fully understand wanting to simplify a credit management system.
 If you want just one card in your wallet and that’s all you need, start calling the extraneous accounts and bid adieu.
 Yet before you whittle down your credit portfolio to one card, think about your needs first.
 The plastic you keep should have enough of a credit line to see you though any upcoming purchases, and you should be able to use it at a wide variety of places.
 In general, it’s best to have a fallback card, in case of theft or account problems.
 But that’s your decision.

-Oh, and to keep your credit rating up, no matter how many cards you have, just charge regularly and repay the balances on time and in full.
+keep your credit rating up, no matter how many cards you have, just charge regularly and repay the balances on time and in full.
 It’s a plot that wouldn’t sell movie tickets, but it will help you streamline your finances.

 Got a question for Erica?
 Send her an email.